 My personal take: In our current climate of copyright concerns and takedown notices, Grammarly’s plagiarism checker is an invaluable tool.
 While not foolproof, it will correctly identify most copyright infringements contained in the text.

 Here’s why I gave Grammarly the ratings as shown above.

 Grammarly brings together a spell checker, grammar checker, writing coach, and plagiarism checker in one helpful app.
 Most of its suggestions are useful, accurate, and go beyond pointing out errors to improving your style and readability.
 However, I wish that more word processors and writing apps were supported.

 Grammarly is a subscription service and an expensive one at that.
-While the free version is quite useful, writers who want to access all of its features need to pay $139.95/year.
+While the free version is quite useful, writers who want to access all of its features need to pay for the premium version.
 Some other grammar checkers are similarly priced, but this cost is more than a Microsoft Office 365 Business subscription.
 Many potential users may find that excessive.